Address:New College Worcester

 Residential and day

-New College Worcester (NCW) is a national residential School and College for young people aged 11 to 19 who are blind or partially sighted.
+New College Worcester (NCW) is a national residential School and College for young people aged 11 to 19 who are blind or vision impaired.

 Every student has an individually tailored programme in 3 key areas: academic achievement, independent living skills and extracurricular activities.
 These opportunities play a crucial role in the development of confidence and self-esteem and preparation for life beyond our college.
 Our Outcomes, Wellbeing and Learning (OWL) philosophy provides the daily focus for life at NCW.